 An early guest presenter at a FibroHaven meeting was a gentle yoga teacher who also suffered from chronic pain.
 In her short, 30-minute presentation, she changed Dannette’s life forever.

 Dannette’s yoga practice began from there in senior level classes at local studios.
 A once-a-month practice evolved into a three-time-a-week, and then into interest in a teacher training program.
 Not intending to become a teacher, Dannette was simply curious how yoga was helping so much after years of different treatments had failed.

-From that first 200-Hour training, Dannette never looked back.
-Many hundreds of hours later, she has studied with Master Teachers: Brian Dorfman, Nischala Joy Devi, Leslie Kaminoff, Larry Payne, Amy Weintraub, and more.
-From her first 500-hour teacher Lynda Light, whom she honors daily in her teaching, to her mentors in the Yoga Therapy program at The Soul of Yoga, Monique Lonner and Justine Shelton, and to Laurie Mort, the teacher who gave her the first opportunity to teach both a regular class and a teacher training, Dannette contributes the heart of her teaching style and the formation of the School of Gentle Yoga to the spirit of all the teachers who came before her.
+As a graduate of the IAYT accredited Yoga Therapy program at The Soul of Yoga Institute in Encinitas CA, Dannette has studied with master teachers of many lineages, and developed a unique style, combining her studies with her personal healing journey.
+Through nearly 2000 hours or training, she has studied with Master Teachers: Brian Dorfman, Nischala Joy Devi, Leslie Kaminoff, Larry Payne, Amy Weintraub, and more.
+From her first 500-hour teacher Lynda Light, whom she honors daily in her teaching, to her mentor in the Yoga Therapy program at The Soul of Yoga, Monique Lonner, and to Laurie Mort, the teacher who gave her the first opportunity to teach, Dannette contributes the heart of her teaching style and the formation of the School of Gentle Yoga to the spirit of all the teachers who came before her.

 In addition to Dannette, the School of Gentle Yoga employs many master teachers.
 Over the past few years, guests teachers include: